StanleyUng/calendar-py/README.md

 # calendar-script

-Python script to do a variety of thing on Google Calendar
+Python script to do a variety of things on Google Calendar